-During the planning process consultation took place with South Dublin County Council (SDCC) for the proposed development (White Pines East).
-Consultation also took place with SDCC in relation to an adjacent development (White Pines Central).
+During the planning process consultation took place with South Dublin County Council (SDCC) for the White Pines East development, which is adjacent to the proposed development (White Pines Central).
 Comments in relation to biodiversity in the response back from the consultation process with SDCC for the proposed development (White Pines East) included the following:

 - "The design of SuDS features is required to be of high quality to achieve a multifunctional space for amenity, biodiversity and surface water management." - "The current proposed drainage system needs to be developed further in order to sustainably manage surface water through a natural hydrological regime or SUDS scheme within the development.
-The philosophy of SUDS is an integrated multi-disciplinary approach which locally addresses water quality, water quantity, and provides for amenity and habitat/biodiversity enhancement."

-- "The applicant is requested to submit a fully detailed Planting Plan for the entire development.
-The planting plan should provide the following information: - Location of species types, schedule of plants noting species, planting sizes and proposed numbers/densities where appropriate - o Implementation timetables. - Detailed proposals for the future maintenance/management of all landscaped areas" - "The applicant should propose native species where possible to encourage biodiversity and support pollinators within the landscape."
+The philosophy of SUDS is an integrated multidisciplinary approach which locally addresses water quality, water quantity, and provides for amenity and habitat/biodiversity enhancement." - "The applicant is requested to submit a fully detailed Planting Plan for the entire development.
+The planting plan should provide the following information: - Location of species types, schedule of plants noting species, planting sizes and proposed numbers/densities where appropriate - Implementation timetables. - o Detailed proposals for the future maintenance/management of all landscaped areas" - "The applicant should propose native species where possible to encourage biodiversity and support pollinators within the landscape."